50% of the world’s mangroves have disappeared in the past 50 years!

 In August 2020 we donated 10% of profits to the amazing Mangrove Action Project who are working relentlessly to restore and protect mangrove forests.
 They are focused on viable, long-term, equitable solutions that are effective and create lasting change.
 Read more about their work here.
 Thanks to our customers amazing support we were able to donate over $270!

-Introducing our Enchanted Mangrove Awareness Necklace is a beautiful representation of mangrove roots growing underwater.
+Our Enchanted Mangrove Awareness Necklace made it's debut in September 2020 and was beloved by many of our customers.
+It is a beautiful representation of mangrove roots growing underwater.
 The natural wood symbolises the roots of the mangroves twisting through the salty seawater, which is represented through the ocean blue resin.